masonpimentel/nix-server-onedrive-client/README.md

 - Setting up the Python application that implements the logic required to utilize the above services
 - Setting up the cronjobs that can be run on a Unix-based server to execute the Python application at a given interval

+What you will need:
+- A machine with a scheduler that can run Python - ideally with 24/7 availability
+- Access to a Microsoft account for creating the application
+- Access to the Microsoft account with OneDrive storage provisioned (this can be the same as the account used to create the application)

 ### Create Microsoft Application

-In order to use Microsoft's services API which is referred to as Microsoft Graph, you will need to use your Microsoft account to register an application.
+In order to use Microsoft's services API which is referred to as Microsoft Graph, you will need to use your account to register an application.
 To do so, visit their application registration portal:

 https://apps.dev.microsoft.com/